England | Scotland | Wales | Northern Ireland | Ireland

 Alternatively you can order online via the link at the top of this page.
 Patients new to the service will need to register first.
 You can also use eConsult - please see Home page for more information.

-Please note we DO NOT accept telephone requests for prescription items (except for housebound patients)
+Please note we DO NOT accept telephone requests for prescription items

 Your repeat prescription will be ready for collection either at our Reception desk or at the local pharmacy of your choice after 3pm three working days after we receive this request.
 We are unable to process requests more quickly due to the volume of prescriptions we deal with on a daily basis.